zestia/ember-async-tooltips/README.md

 ### Manual positioning

-Setting the `position` argument will add `left` and `right` CSS properties based upon the compass points.
+Setting the `position` argument will add `left` and `right` CSS properties based upon the position.
 This will position the `tool-tip` around the outside edge of the `tool-tipper` component that caused it to display.

 ```handlebars
   <ToolTipper @tooltip={{component "my-tooltip" position="NW"}} />